< Go to Rope Bags

 Cons: Rope doesn't always pay out as nicely as traditional models

-The Vortex is slick and easy-to-use rope bag from Metolius with a unique and convenient rope loading feature.
-Unlike traditional burrito style tarp-folds-and-rolls into-bag design, the Vortex is really more of a giant rope funnel.
+The Vortex is a slick and easy-to-use rope bag from Metolius with a unique and convenient rope loading feature.
+Unlike traditional burrito style tarp-folds and rolls-into-bag designs, the Vortex is really more of a giant rope funnel.
 Simply lift up on all four corners of it's massive tarp and watch the rope fall into its bag.
-Its truly so easy that after our side-by-side testing its the rope bag we most commonly grabbed while heading out to the crag and winner of our OutdoorGearLab Editors Choice Award.
+It's truly so easy that after our side-by-side testing it's the rope bag we most commonly grabbed while heading out to the crag and winner of our OutdoorGearLab Editors' Choice Award.

 Why it's Cool

-The only downside of the Vortex and its a small one; is after you have shaken the rope into the bag and cruised over to another route, occasionally the rope doesn't pay out out quite as nicely with traditional designs.
-This wasn't a big problem and we felt it was worth it most of the time because of how much easier and quicker to put away.
+The only downside of the Vortex and it's a small one is; after you have shaken the rope into the bag and cruised over to another route, occasionally the rope doesn't pay out out quite as nicely as with traditional designs.
+This wasn't a big problem and we felt it was worth it most of the time because of how much easier and quicker it is to put away.
 The Petzl Bolsa shares this same problem but is even harder and tangles a little more frequently on the way back out.

 Keeping your rope out of the Dirt

-The Vortex features the most tarp acreage of any bag we tested, its 57" x 57" (144 cm x 144 cm) also felt much bigger than tarps that where only supposed to be 2 inches dimensionally smaller because unlike a classic burrtio design where the tarp gets slightly bunched and folded at one end the Vortex laid flatter thus maximizing the tarps surface area.
-The Vortex captured post climb rope pulls with easy and was luxurious to flake ropes onto.
+The Vortex features the most tarp acreage of any bag we tested, its 57" x 57" (144 cm x 144 cm) also felt much bigger than tarps that were only supposed to be 2 inches dimensionally smaller because unlike a classic burrito design where the tarp gets slightly bunched and folded at one end the Vortex laid flatter thus maximizing the tarps surface area.
+The Vortex captured post climb rope pulls with ease and was luxurious to flake ropes onto.

-The Vortex uses two mental buckles that cinches down the bag nicely.
-This helps the Vortex pack into a a large bag for longer approaches nicely.
-We thought it's less stiff and more supple fabric packed better than our other OutdoorGearLab Top pick the Petzl Kab which was burlier but stiffer.
+The Vortex uses two metal buckles that cinches down the bag nicely.
+This helps the Vortex pack into a large bag for longer approaches nicely.
+We thought its less stiff and more supple fabric packed better than our other OutdoorGearLab Top pick award winner the Petzl Kab which was burlier but stiffer.

 Ease of Transport

 The Vortex features a surprisingly comfortable padded shoulder strap that we found comfortable for most approaches up to around 20-30 minutes with a 70m rope (10 pounds).
-Beyond most of our testers agreed it was nicer to carrying inside another pack.
+Beyond 30 minutes most of our testers agreed it was nicer to carry it inside another pack.
 For shorter, more route-to-route style moves we really liked the two shorty grab loops that were extremely convenient and made quick moves a breeze.